‘STATE OF DECAY’

-Yeah.
-In the TV story, we had to keep cutting from the Doctor and Romana inside the TARDIS to Romana and Tarak rescuing Adric in the Tower.
-In the novelization, Terrance has both scenes separately and not intercutting with each other.
-It made it seamless and easier to follow and enjoy.
+Yeah!
+In the TV story, we had to keep cutting from the Doctor and K-9 inside the TARDIS to Romana and Tarak ‘rescuing’ Adric in the Tower.
+In the novelization, Terrance has both scenes separately and not inter-cutting with each other.
+It made it seamless and easy to follow and enjoy.

-I like how the story opens in the first chapter wit setting up the vampire world and how Ivo loses his son during the selection by Habris.
-Reading the chapter allowed me to explore the characters’ thoughts, feelings and motivations as well as how the Tower and the village ‘centre’ was portrayed.
+I like how the story opens in the first chapter with setting up the vampire world and how Ivo loses his son during the selection by Habris.
+Reading the chapter allowed me to explore the characters’ thoughts; feelings and motivations as well as how the Tower and the village ‘centre’ was portrayed.